Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs

-The approximation of the scaling non-equilibrium potential may be performed on the Chemical Master Equation (\ref{CME}) of a CRN $\{\mathcal{S},\mathcal{C},\mathcal{R}\}$.
+The approximation of the scaling non-equilibrium potential may be performed on the Chemical Master Equation (\ref{CME}) of a MAS {$(\mathcal{S},\mathcal{C},\mathcal{R},\mathcal{K})$}.
 Through dividing (\ref{CME}) by $-P(N,t)A_vV$, we can rewrite this equation as

 which is actually an ordinary differential equation about the scaling non-equilibrium potential.
-Assume that there exists a positive stationary distribution $\pi(N)$ for the CRN of interest, so does the corresponding non-equilibrium potential.
-For simplicity of notations, denote the scaling non-equilibrium potential by $L(x)=-\frac{1}{A_vV}\ln\big(\pi(A_{v}Vx)\big)$, and then inserting it into (\ref{CME2}) will yield
+Assume that there exists a positive stationary distribution $\pi(N)$ for each {stoichiometric compatibility class} characterizing the MAS of interest, i.e., the non-equilibrium potential exits.
+For simplicity of notations, denote the scaling non-equilibrium potential by $L(x)=-\frac{1}{A_vV}\ln\big(\pi(A_{v}Vx)\big)$, and then {by inserting} it into (\ref{CME2}) we get